rajabhu2017/fintech_document_intelligence_rag/README.md

 ### Persistent vector storage

-The original class workflow used a Simple Vector Store.
 This implementation uses Pinecone so document vectors persist independently of a temporary in-memory workflow state.

 ### Multi-document retrieval